-Yoga…Surely a System of Total Health - Yoga Practice Blog
+Yoga - A System of Total Health - Yoga Practice Blog

-yoga teacher trainingBy Dr. Rita Khanna
+yoga - a system of total healthBy Dr. Rita Khanna

-We have been taking care of the physical body, trying to meet our nutritional needs with adequate vitamins and minerals but we have not been trying to supplement the necessary needs of the mind, the state of the inner being which constitutes real health.
-Therefore, man has become mentally ill.
 He does not even know how to think, what to think, or why to think; what to feel, how to feel, or why to feel.
 His mind is like a motor car being driven by a driver who is heavily drunk.
-By chance the car may reach its destination, but more than likely it will meet with an accident along the way.
+By chance, the car may reach its destination, but more than likely it will meet with an accident along the way.
 Thus it is very important that we have knowledge about controlling the mind, training the mind as a whole, and thereby improving the quality of mental health.
 This can be achieved surely through Yoga.

 External or Internal Cleanliness